Battle for Iraq refinery as U.S. hesitates to strike

 The Iraqi government made public on Wednesday its request for U.S. air strikes, two and half years after U.S. forces ended the nine-year occupation that began by toppling Saddam in 2003.

-Some politicians have urged Obama to insist that Maliki goes as a condition for further U.S. help.
-Asked about U.S. aid for the prime minister, Kerry said: “What the United States is doing is about Iraq, it’s not about Maliki.
-Nothing the president decides to do is going to be focused specifically on Prime Minister Maliki.
-It is focused on the people of Iraq.”
+Washington has given no indication it will agree to attack and some politicians have urged President Barack Obama to insist that Maliki goes as a condition for further U.S. help.

-He played down the extent of possible U.S. cooperation with Iran, the main Shi‘ite power, which backs Maliki, saying Washington wanted communication on Iraq with its long-time enemy to avoid “mistakes” but would not work closely with Tehran.
+General Martin Dempsey, the chairman of the Joint Chiefs of Staff, avoided a direct answer when asked by senators whether Washington would accede to the Iraq request.

-U.S. officials, speaking on condition of anonymity, say Iraq has asked for drone strikes and increased surveillance by U.S. drones, which have been flying over Iraq.
-However, officials note, targets for air strikes could be hard to distinguish from civilians among whom ISIL’s men were operating.
+U.S. officials, speaking on condition of anonymity, said the Iraqi request had included drone strikes and increased surveillance by U.S. drones, which have been flying over Iraq.
+However, they said, targets for air strikes could be hard to distinguish from civilians among whom ISIL’s men were operating.

 Turkish premier Erdogan said: “America, with its current stance and the statements it has made, does not view such attacks positively ...
 Such an operation could result in a serious number of deaths among civilians.”